Owl-ish/WE_RePKG-EX/README.md

 `Extracts to Steam\steamapps\common\wallpaper_engine\projects\myprojects` by default.
 Which you can then edit the scene in WPE

-It is a Windows desktop app built on [RePKG-EX](https://github.com/Owl-ish/RePKG-EX), and it bundles the extractor, so there is nothing else to install.
+It is a Windows desktop app built on [WeRePKG](https://github.com/ilgnefz/we_repkg) it bundles the extractor, so there is nothing else to install.

 <img src="docs/main-window.png" alt="Main window" width="1000"/>